 The excessive greed of Black Friday where hundreds of people are killed over toys, televisions or what not every year, the demanding expectation of holiday gifts, the gluttonous indulgence of food alongside the overabundant surplus of food wasted at supermarkets from non-purchased products.
 We don’t give – we expect others to earn.
 The American Dream has enterprised into a self-seeking circus of autonomous truth-makers.
 And mind you, it was never intended to mean that, it has only become to mean that because of the surrounding conditions and beliefs permeating in Western culture, specifically those waving the flag of materialism.

-It is times such as these where we realize why the biblical significance of tithing ten percent is more than just financial security for a particular ministry – it is most significantly a matter of spiritual control, releasing the authority money and material may have over our lives, as God gave us life, the very things we own are His also (1 Corinthians 4:7).
+It is times such as these where we realize why the biblical significance of tithing is more than just the financial security for a particular ministry – it is, more significantly, a matter of spiritual control, releasing any authority money and material may have over our lives.
+As God gave us life, so the very things we own are His also (1 Corinthians 4:7).

 “Now godliness with contentment is great gain.
 For we brought nothing into this world, and it is certain we can carry nothing out.
 And having food and clothing, with these we shall be content.
 But those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition.
 For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows.”
 (1 Timothy 6:6-10)

 Matlock Bobechko | December 15, 2016 – 3:39 PM EST

 The Jazz Singer, 1927.
 Directed by Alan Crosland, screenplay by Samson Raphaelson, adaptation by Alfred A. Cohn; based on the short story “The Day of Atonement” by Samson Raphaelson.